ethereum/ethereum-org/views/content/cli.md

 ### Install: Mac and Linux

-In order to 'geth' it, open your command line tool (if you are unsure how to do this, consider waiting for a more user friendly release) paste the above one-liner in your terminal for an automated install script.
-This script will detect your OS and will attempt to install Geth.
+In order to 'geth' it, open your command line tool (if you are unsure how to do this, consider waiting for a more user friendly release) and paste the following one-liner in your terminal for an automated install script.
+This script will detect your OS and will attempt to install Geth:

     bash <(curl https://install-geth.ethereum.org -L)

-Paste the above one-liner in your terminal for an automated install script.
-This script will detect your OS and will attempt to install the ethereum CLI.

 ### Windows